-- I For more information on this topic from the Invesco Global Asset Allocation Team, see: "When Yields Rise (2012), The Trouble with Bonds" (2015), "Portfolio Defense and Low Bond Yields" (2020), "A Macro Approach for Integrated Portfolio Management" (2021). - Portfolio Management" (2021).
-While this example is based on the MSCI Emerging Markets Index, we observe similar outperformance for selling shorter-term options relative to longer-term options on other major equity markets as well.
-While in-the-money covered calls can be used to create the same payoff profiles as out-of-the-money collateralized - While in-the-money covered calls can be used to create the same payoff profiles as out-of-the-money collateralized puts, market convention is generally to trade out-of-the-money options when possible.
-Equity option markets generally price the tendency for equity market returns to be negatively skewed.
+- For more information on this topic from the Invesco Global Asset Allocation Team, see: "When Yields Rise (2012), The Trouble with Bonds" (2015), "Portfolio Defense and Low Bond Yields" (2020), "A Macro Approach for Integrated Portfolio Management" (2021).
+While this example is based on the MSCI Emerging Markets Index, we observe similar outperformance for selling - While this example is based on the MSCI Emerging Markets Index, we observe similar outperformance for selling shorter-term options relative to longer-term options on other major equity markets as well.
+While in-the-money covered calls can be used to create the same payoff profiles as out-of-the-money collateralized - 3 While in-the-money covered calls can be used to create the same payoff profiles as out-of-the-money collateralized puts, market convention is generally to trade out-of-the-money options when possible.
+4 Equity option markets generally price the tendency for equity market returns to be negatively skewed.
 Also, because - 4 Equity option markets generally price the tendency for equity market returns to be negatively skewed.
 Also, because investors are generally long equities, the demand for downside protection with puts is typically greater than the demand for call options, which can make puts more expensive than calls.
 See: "What does Implied Volatility Skew Measure?", Mixon 2011 and "The Skew Risk Premium in the Equity Index Market", Kozhan, et al, 2013 for more robust discussions on option skew dynamics.